trashbyte/bitmath/README.md

 // result: Bits<3>{ 011 | dec 3/3 | hex 0x3/0x3 }, overflowed: true
 ```

-Or you can take a subset of `Bits` using conventional bitwise syntax using the `bitslice!` macro:
+Or you can take a subset of `Bits` with conventional bitwise syntax using the `bitslice!` macro:
 ```rs
 let word = Bits::<16>::try_from("1011 0001 0110 1011").unwrap();
 let high_byte = bitslice!(word[15:8]);